Doctors issue urgent warning to anyone who drinks energy drinks

 Energy drinks are often the go-to for people wanting to tackle tiredness, however, new research suggests these drinks could be linked to serious conditions.

 The beverages often contain high levels of sugar and caffeine.
-Doctors have now warned that they may trigger a life-threatening condition requiring emergency treatment, doctors have warned.
+Doctors have now warned that they may trigger a life-threatening condition requiring emergency treatment.

 Energy drinks contain caffeine ranging from 80mg to 300mg per serving, compared with 100mg found in a cup of coffee.